shiningsunnyday/polymer_walk/rebuttal_3.md

 * *The choice of a graph heat diffusion process for the random walk mechanism prompts inquiry.
 A discussion on the relationship between random walk dynamics and graph heat diffusion, including the advantages of this approach over autoregressive models, would enhance understanding.
 Given that autoregressive models could effectively model the sequence of probabilities produced by a random walk, their comparative advantages should be explored.*

 Thank you for the question!
 We share your inquiry into the random walk mechanism.
 The relationship between graph heat diffusion and random walk has been studied before [4], but we integrate two new ideas: 1) making the Laplacian (edge weights) learnable and dynamically adjustable, and 2) parameterizing the adjustment on an order-invariant context.
 The reason as to why we don't just use autoregressive models is part of a larger discussion on the respective merits of autoregressive models vs grammar-based approaches (which we include in the Related Works, but can expand more on if necessary).
 In data-efficient settings, previous works [3, 4] show grammar (esp. context-free grammar) work well due to the relatively small (tens/hundreds) number of examples needed to learn valid rules and derivation sequences.
-Meanwhile, the number of possible hidden states that autoregressive models are parameterized to learn is exponential (to the length of the sequence), and error can accumulate during derivation.
-We take a middle ground, by combining the data-efficient advantages of context-free grammar and the expressivity of autoregressive models, by introducing a *context-sensitive* grammar which utilizes a set-based memory during the random walk.
+Meanwhile, the number of possible hidden states that autoregressive models are parameterized to learn is exponential (to the length of the sequence), and learning a good parameterization requires a large amount of data.
+We take a middle ground, combining the data-efficient advantages of context-free grammar and the expressivity of autoregressive models, by introducing a *context-sensitive* grammar which utilizes a set-based memory during the random walk.

 * *The term "context sensitivity" requires a more detailed definition.
 An explicit description of what is meant by context sensitivity, especially given its highlighted importance as a significant contribution of the proposed grammar, would provide clarity on this aspect.*